lucee/lucee-docs/docs/recipes/README.md

 ## [Import](/docs/recipes/import.md)

-Guide on using import to import components and custom tags in Lucee
+Guide on using import to import components, Java classes, and custom tags in Lucee

 ## [Inline Component](/docs/recipes/inline-components.md)